stbnrivas/dataModels/Parking/ParkingGroup/doc/spec.md

 It is an structured value which must contain a subproperty per each required permit, indicating when the permit is active.
 If nothing specified (or `null`) for a permit it will mean that a permit is always required. `null`or empty object means always active.
 The syntax must be conformant with schema.org (opening hours specification)[https://schema.org/openingHours].
 For instance,
         a blue zone which is only active on dayweeks will be encoded as "blueZonePermit": "Mo,Tu,We,Th,Fr,Sa 09:00-20:00".
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: [StructuredValue](http://schema.org/StructuredValue)
     + Mandatory.
 It can be `null`.